-I am a PhD Candidate in Political Science at University of Pennsylvania currently in exchange at Stanford University.
-My research interests include comparative politics, quantitative methods and political economy.
+I am a Post-Doctoral Fellow in Political Science at Stanford University.
+I received my Ph.D. in Political Science from University of Pennsylvania in August 2020.
+My research interests include comparative politics, political economy and quantitative methods.

-In my research, I study the strategies used by criminal organizations to influence politicians, their capacity to drain public resources and the policies used to fight public funds misappropriation.
-My dissertation examines the conditions explaining the expansion of criminal organizations to strong states, focusing on states’ capacity to enforce political and economic competition and on mafias’ ability to reduce it by providing local actors with illegal resources.
+In my research, I study the strategies used by criminal organizations to influence politicians, their capacity to drain public resources and the effectiveness of policies to fight against them.
+My dissertation examines the conditions explaining the expansion of criminal organizations to strong states, focusing on mafias’ ability to control and exploit migrants’ labor and to capture politics.

-Before graduate school, I worked as journalist in a tv network and as full time staff in an electoral campaign.
+Before graduate school, I earned a MA in Economics at University of Bologna, worked as journalist in a tv network and as full time staff in an electoral campaign.